kmharrington/jbolo/README.md

 and put it in jbolo/atmos/atm_20201217.hdf5 .
 You can either point to that file in the input yaml file, or not point to it and the code should find it if you've put it there.

-The software uses the `MODELS_PATH` environmental variable to link to the base location for any band response files used in the instrument models for the optics and detector definitions.
+The software uses the `JBOLO_MODELS_PATH` environmental variable to link to the base location for any band response files used in the instrument models for the optics and detector definitions.
 For example, if you have

     /path/to/my_models/
         detectors/